Bernardo-MG/cookiecutter-python-library/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Cookiecutter is required to make use of this template.
+`Cookiecutter`_ is required to make use of this template.
 It can be acquired
 through pip:

 ``$ pip install cookiecutter``

 Of course, a Python interpreter is also required.
 To find the valid versions
 check the Cookiecutter page.

+All other dependencies are indicated on the requirements.txt file.
+These can be installed with the included makefile by using the following
+command:

+``$ make requirements``

 Installing and creating a new project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~